 Presentation By

-Christian Mammarella, Senior Forensic Analyst
+Christian Mammarella, Senior Digital Forensic Examiner

 EnCE

+Chris Mammarella, EnCE, is a Senior Forensic Analyst at ArcherHall.
 Chris has over 17 years of military and law enforcement experience.
 He is a proud veteran of the U.S. Army and previously worked in computer crimes for the State Attorney’s Office in the Sexual Predator Enforcement Unit in Florida.
 Having received training from the Secret Service and other government agencies, Mr. Mammarella put his training to work investigating digital crimes for various law enforcement agencies and task forces.
 He has testified in Federal, State, and Military Court and trained other officers in digital evidence investigation.
+He takes special interest in mobile device forensics as it relates to cellular towers and the evidence that can be uncovered.

 READ FULL BIO